platformatic/platformatic/docs/reference/client/introduction.md

 }
 ```

-Even if the client is generated from an http endpoint, it is possible to add a `serviceId` property each client object shown above.
+Even if the client is generated from an HTTP endpoint, it is possible to add a `serviceId` property each client object shown above.
 This is not required, but if using the Platformatic Runtime, the `serviceId`
 property will be used to identify the service dependency.